 Photographs of the estuary

-There are also higher resolution versions of these and other images on the Alamy stock photography website for use in newspapers, magazines and other media, and for anyone interested in making large prints, such as for wall art and posters.
+I have also posted higher resolution versions of many of these and other images on the Alamy stock photography website for use in newspapers, magazines and other media, and for anyone interested in making large prints, such as for wall art and posters.

 The Mersey Estuary: A Travel guide

-I wrote a book about the estuary and this short video describes it, along with images of some interesting places to visit from Warrington to Runcorn, Widnes, Liverpool, Wirral and the coast.
-This post also describes how I went about writing the book and some personal highlights.
+This short video describes the Mersey Estuary bookt, along with images of some interesting places to visit from Warrington to Runcorn, Widnes, Liverpool, Wirral and the coast.
+This post also describes how I went about writing the book and some personal highlights while writing it.

 The England Coast Path in Merseyside and Cumbria